 Stage 2: What are the components/functions involved?
 What must be accounted for?
 What are the ingredients?
 This is the brainstorming stage.

 In the growth process this stage is called ……..

-We have identified the game or movie we have decided to play.
-Now we must equip ourselves with what is needed to play.
+We have identified the game or ‘movie’ we have decided to play out.
+Now, we must equip ourselves with what is needed to play.
 When in brainstorming mode, it is important to cultivate an open and non judgmental mind set.
 Good practice is to list everything that is thought of and then go through and prioritize in order of importance.